Models of Stroke

 There are three principal cell types in the brain: Neurons, glia and vascular cells.
 The involvement and responses of each of these cell types can be distinguished in cell cultures containing one cell type, or combinations of any of the three types.
 The use of specific reagents such as antibodies specific to proteins in each cell, allow us to distinguish the cell types using fluorescent microscopy.

-In the figure at right, the image shows cultures at high magnification (scale bar on right is equal to 20 micrometers).
+In the figure directly below, the image shows cultures at high magnification (scale bar on right is equal to 20 micrometers).
 The neurons are stained red, astrocytes (a type of glia) are green and the nuclei of all the cells are stained blue.

 When some of these cultures are exposed to oxygen and glucose deprivation (OGD) in the special chamber shown, the neurons die through a process called apotosis (white arrows in culture image on right).